tdryer/usb-display-switch/README.md

 This is a script to enable or disable display standby when a USB device is added or removed.

-If you have multiple computers a USB switch device (a hub with multiple inputs and a button to toggle between them), you can use this script to also switch your display inputs automatically.
-When you press the button, the switch device is removed from one system and added to another.
+If you have multiple computers and a USB switch device (a hub with multiple inputs and a button to toggle between them), you can use this script to also switch your display inputs automatically.
+When you press its button, the switch device is removed from one system and added to another.
 If the removed system turns the display off, and the added system turns the display on, the display will switch to the active input.

 This solution is inspired by Haim Gelfenbeyn's [display-switch] software and [article], which rely on [DDC/CI] to change display inputs.
 This didn't work